Law Studies Minor

 Program Requirements

-- Students must complete a minimum of 18 upper-division (3000-level and above) credit hours in the minor from the approved courses.
+- Students must complete a minimum of 18 upper division (3000-level and above) credit hours.

-- Students must complete a minimum of 18 credit hours with CU Denver faculty from the approved courses.
+- Students must complete a minimum of 12 credit hours for the minor with CU Denver faculty.

 Program Restrictions, Allowances and Recommendations